 Dial-a-Poem celebrates 50 years since John Giorno’s public art project launched in New York City.
 Giorno’s Dial-a-Poem connected callers to answering machines playing recordings by poets such as Allen Ginsberg, John Cage and Patti Smith.
 2020 will see the service re-wired across several platforms: a mobile-app, a sound installation in the City of Nottingham and a nationwide competition.

 The resource gives you free access to over sixty new poems by contemporary award-winning writers from Africa, America, Asia and Europe.
 Reflecting on the relationship between poetry and calling, and read aloud by the authors and translators, these poems invite you to think about how we talk, text and listen across borders.

 It features newly-commissioned work from Claudia Berrueto, Vahni Capildeo, Rachael Boast, Amy Sara Carroll, Rishi Dastidar, Bruno Galluccio, Lisa Kelly, Raquel Lanseros, Janet McAdams, Andrew McMillan, Abi Palmer, Anita Pati, Vidyan Ravinthiran, Denise Saul, Nick Sturm, Chrissy Williams, Lyuba Yakimchuk, and Ather Zia, as well as the winning entries of a national poetry competition.

-You can access these poems from our website or from our ‘Dial-a-Poem’ app, which will soon be available for free from Google Play and the App Store.
+You can access these poems from our ‘Dial-a-Poem’ app, which is now available for free from Google Play and the App Store.
 From the Home screen, dial ‘0’ to read and hear a poem at random, or search our Phone Book for the direct number of a poet or poem of your choice.